 Visit the California Coastal Commission's California Coastal Cleanup Day page for information about other locations.

 California Coastal Cleanup Day is an annual event which occurs on the third Saturday of September.
-California Coastal Cleanup Day is the premier volunteer event focused on the marine environment in the country.
-On this day, 50,000 volunteers turn out to over 700 cleanup sites statewide to conduct what has been hailed by the Guinness Book of World Records as "the largest garbage collection" (1993).
-Since the program started in 1985, over 750,000 Californians have removed more than 12 million pounds of debris from our state's shorelines and coast.
-In 2011, volunteers picked up 1,345,776 pound of trash along California's coastlines and over 40% of it was recycled.
+California Coastal Cleanup Day is the premier volunteer event focused on the marine environment in the country and is the highlight of the California Coastal Commission's year-round Adopt-A-Beach program.
+On this day, over 50,000 volunteers turn out to over 700 cleanup sites statewide to conduct what has been hailed by the Guinness Book of World Records as "the largest garbage collection" (1993).
+Since the program started in 1985, over 1 million Californians have removed over 20 million pounds of debris from our state's shorelines and coast.
+In 2018, over 71,000 volunteers removed more than 819,000 pounds of trash and recyclables from California's beaches, lakes, and waterways.
 When combined with the International Coastal Cleanup, organized by The Ocean Conservancy and taking place on the same day, California Coastal Cleanup Day becomes part of one of the largest volunteer events of the year.